Where to watch Carolina teams during the NCAA Tournament

 Selwyn Pub | Open Tuesday-Sunday | 2801 Selwyn Ave. | This Myers Park pub became the official Wake Forest “watch party” bar back in 2018, serving up pizza, fried pickles, and good vibes.

-Want to watch the games in person?
-The NCAA Tournament is taking over the Lenovo Center in Raleigh, NC March 21-23 and our friends at RALtoday released this full guide to help you feel like a local.
+No skin in the game?
+The NCAA Tournament is taking over Blinders Sports Lounge in South End — expect drink deals, a mouthwatering new menu, and plenty of screens for your viewing pleasure.
 But if you prefer to stay home, set your alarms for the upcoming women’s + men’s games.

 More from CLTtoday